Skip to main content

 How it works

-3. After the visitor expresses intent, the agent calls wpforms_submit_form with the structured payload.
+2. After the visitor expresses intent, the agent calls wp_submit_wpforms_{id} with the structured payload.

-4. The plugin runs the standard wpforms_process_complete pipeline → entry created, automations fire.
+3. The plugin runs the standard WPForms processing pipeline → entry created, notifications and integrations fire.

 Why this is safer than a parallel capture surface